rubenrubiob/update-symfony-for-designers/README.md

 ## Notes

 Depending on your filesystem, you may need to change the permissions to files.
 I didn’t have any problems when working with ServerPilot, as the system username and the webserver username are the same.
-If you have some problems, try to set the permissions as indicated at the [Symfony2 installation guide](http://symfony.com/doc/current/book/installation.html#checking-symfony-application-configuration-and-setup).
+If you have any problem, try to set the permissions as indicated at the [Symfony2 installation guide](http://symfony.com/doc/current/book/installation.html#checking-symfony-application-configuration-and-setup).

 The scripts is intended to send the information as it processes it, using the PHP functions [ob_flush](http://php.net/manual/en/function.ob-flush.php) and [flush](http://php.net/manual/en/function.flush.php).
 It may not work depending on your server configuration.

+You need to enable the [exec](http://php.net/manual/en/function.exec.php) call for your webserver.

 If you have any correction, any suggestion… just let me know!